 Smart investing can help Canadians accomplish important financial goals like buying a home or retiring comfortably.
 Whether you’re an investing novice or your portfolio already consists of stocks, bonds, mutual funds, or real estate, these tips for Canadian investors can help you make informed choices.
-Read on for advice and resources to help you maximize your investment options, choose a discount broker and find the best Canadian investing Web sites.
+Read on for advice and resources to help you maximize your investment options and avoid common missteps.

 Diversifying your investments helps buffer your portfolio from being sunk by one or two poor performers.
 Though no hard-and-fast rules dictate how to allocate the percentage you’ve ear-marked for specific investments, like stocks and real estate, here are some general guidelines for Canadians to keep in mind: